Variational Autoencoders for Anomalous Jet Tagging: Summary and Discussions

 In summary, we formulate the problem of using generative models (specifically Variational Autoencoders) to detect anomalous non-QCD jets for the LHC.
 Assisted with a comprehensive testing system, we observed that unsupervised learning without any guidelines might not give the optimal solution.
 Especially, with mass decorrelation the models almost lose the ability to act as an anomaly detector.
 To solve this problem, a simple semi-supervised approach to enhance the performance and facilitate background estimation is investigated.
 The results show that our method succeeds in decorrelating jet mass and maintaining discriminative power on anomalous samples at the same time.
 This attempt shows great potential for alternative approaches in addition to pure unsupervised learning.

 Despite this effort, there are still several improvements that could be pursued.
 In this study, only a simple encoding architecture of FCN is used.
 An LSTM model was also investigated without observing significant improvement, but not much effort is spent on exploring more complex encoding architectures.
 We expect improved reconstruction ability in that case.
 In the standard VAE, the latent priors are simply standard multivariate Gaussian distributions.
 This can be extended to more complex latent priors.
 Besides these, alternative reconstruction error formats or input space similarity metrics can be explored to better represent the input space structure.
-We leave these possibilities to the future work.
+And regarding the semi-supervision tasks, the types of outlier samples can affect detection sensitivity according to the discussion in Sec. \ref{sec:oe}.
+An extensive study in this respect will also be interesting.
+We leave these possibilities to future work.

 \acknowledgments